pawel-id/bir1/README.md

 in JSON format.
 Data returned from original SOAP messages are parsed to JSON.
 By default the following rules apply:

-- the structure of the original SOAP message is preserved (see details in [documentation](https://api.stat.gov.pl/Content/files/regon/GUS-Regon-UslugaBIR11-dokumentacja_v1.32.zip))
+- the structure of the original SOAP messages are preserved (see details in [documentation](https://api.stat.gov.pl/Content/files/regon/GUS-Regon-UslugaBIR11-dokumentacja_v1.32.zip))
 - keys are left intact (GUS use mix of snake_case and camelCase)
 - values are converted to strings.
 Empty values are left as empty strings